-In drastic contrast to Tokyo’s endless horizon of skyscrapers, the calm Kamo River flows through Kyoto.
+In dramatic contrast to Tokyo’s endless horizon of skyscrapers, the calm Kamo River flows through Kyoto.
 This historic UNESCO World Heritage city is marked by narrow alleys lined with 17th-century tea houses and mountains hovering in the distance shrouded in fog.
 Home to over 2,000 temples, the city served as the center of Japanese culture for over a thousand years.

 Perfect forArt Lovers | Intellectuals | Foodies | Soul Searchers | Families | Romantics